QiuYukang/5G-LENA/doc/source/nr-module.rst

    :align: center
    :scale: 35 %

-   PUCCH ULPC formula according to 36.213
+PUCCH ULPC formula according to 38.213 is given in the following:

 .. _fig-uplc-pucch-38213:

 .. figure:: figures/ulpc/pucch_38213.*
    :align: center
    :scale: 35 %

-   PUCCH ULPC formula according to 38.213

 **SRS power control**

 LTE SRS power control formula is provided in Section 5.1.3.1 of TS 36.213, while  NR SRS power control formula is provided in Section 7.1.3 of TS 38.213.
-We will again skip repeating the explanation of each of the component of formula as the equivalents were already explained before.
+We will again skip repeating the explanation of each of the components of the formula as the equivalents were already explained before.
 Reader should note that these formulas rely on PUSCH power control, e.g., LTE SRS power control relies on PO_PUSCH,c(j) and fc(i).
 In the following we provide formulas that are implemented in NrUePoweControl for LTE and NR SRS transmissions.
+SRS ULPC formula according to 36.213 is given by:

 .. _fig-ulpc-srs-36213:

 .. figure:: figures/ulpc/srs_ts36213.*
    :align: center
    :scale: 35 %

-   SRS ULPC formula according to 36.213

 P_{SRS\_OFFSET,c}(m) is semi-statically configured by higher layers for m=0,1 for serving cell c .
 For SRS transmission given trigger type 0 then m=0,1 and for SRS